apportable/OrientationTest/README.md

-Demonstration of bridging to Java from Objective-C to respect device orientation lock setting via Apportable Androi.
+Demonstration of bridging to Java from Objective-C to respect device orientation lock setting via Apportable Android

 ## Details